sripreethi-p/tech-notes-and-questions/notes/HR/hr-questions.md

 **Example:**
 - When I use certain libraries/frameworks/tools/languages daily, I make sure I'm consciously using the recent versions—understanding what changes are the newer version bringing in & the impact it would bring. _[everyday work]_
 - I get involved in tech discussions happening around between principal engineers, internal tech support channels _[internal resources]_
+- I participate in hackathons and tech tournaments, especially the gamified ones.
 - I try to stay updated with going through all the tech newsletters we receive.
 - Apart from this, I go through blog posts & twitter posts on new tech if I come across anything interesting _[external resources]_
 - For me, staying updated is not just knowing things but also executing them.
 We tend to fall on to the traditional practices, but I try to keep my mind open to newer technologies while also being aware of the impact it may bring. _[open mind]_